mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 ### Goals for next month

-- Conduct five customer outreach calls.
 - Complete design work for TinyPilot license checking.
 - Create a process for spot-checking each manufacturing batch of new devices.
+- Handle TinyPilot's end-of-year tax chores.